ThermIQ/thermiq_mqtt-ha/README.md

 ```

+#### Restart
+The Home Assistant server needs to be restarted once all configuration is done

 ## Features and Limitations
 - Currently provides all data from the heatpum in the form of sensors and binary sensors